davidklaing/kendrick/results/kendrick.md

 # Fix the factor levels.
 kendrick$track_name <- factor(kendrick$track_name, levels = as.character(kendrick$track_name))
 ```

+Let's see which of Kendrick's songs are the most analysed on Genius.
+One measure of this is the number of annotations for a given song.
+The only problem is that some songs have fewer lyrics than others, and no lyric can have more than one annotation.
+So let's use the number of annotations per lyric.

 ``` r
 # Plot the annotations per word.